What you should know about trichomoniasis

 Here are some key points about trichomoniasis.
-More detail and supporting information is in the main article.
+More detail is in the main article.

-- Trichomoniasis is a sexually transmitted infection often referred to as "trich"
+- Trichomoniasis is a sexually transmitted infection (STI) often referred to as "trich."

-- To prevent reinfection, patients and their sexual partners need to complete treatment
+- To prevent reinfection, patients and their sexual partners must complete treatment.

-- Only 30% of those infected with trichomoniasis develop symptoms
+- Only 30 percent of those infected with trichomoniasis develop symptoms.

 What is trichomoniasis?

 Trichomoniasis symptoms can be uncomfortable, but often there are no symptoms.

 Trichomoniasis, or "trich," is a sexually transmitted infection (STI) caused by a microscopic, single-cell protozoan parasite called Trichomonas vaginalis.
 The parasite is passed on during sexual intercourse.

 In women, trich is most likely to affect the lower genital tract.
 In men, it affects the urethra, the tube through which urine passes.

 Other parts of the body such as the anus, hands, or mouth, cannot normally be infected.